Diandra04/diandrainturire.github.io/README.md

 # diandrainturire.github.io
 Hello,
-This is my personal portfolio website you can find on https://diandrainturire.me/
+This is my personal portfolio website you can find it on https://diandrainturire.me/